• My Story

 However, becoming a nurse may push you to look towards acquiring a terminal degree such as a Doctor of Nursing Practice (DNP), which will add two more years to your list.
 An alternative pathway for you to entertain is going from a BSN to a DNP, which may be anywhere between five to eight years.
 So, depending on how you wish to do your degree, how advanced you want your skills to become, and if you’re going to become a specialist will determine your duration.

-A Brief Look At The Coursework
+A Brief Look at the Coursework

 There is no denying that the academic journey you will embark on as a nurse is tedious.
 You will need to have a deep understanding of chemistry, psychology, anatomy, and physiology.
 Apart from theory classes, you will also need practical demonstrations with explanations on transporting patients, the process of transferring them to another nurse or administering medication.